http://med4treat.top

 “I believe all but one of our scheduled participants are present.”
 Dr. Roger Darvell, the psychiatrist conducting the group therapy session, checked his watch and continued, “Please, if you will, each of you begin by telling us why you’re here.”
 He nodded to the young-looking man in jeans and black leather jacket on his right.

 “The same reason as most of you, I suppose.”
-The speaker ran a hair through his curly hair, chestnut with golden highlights.
+The speaker ran a hand through his curly hair, chestnut with golden highlights.
 “To find a cure for this diabolical—compulsion.”

 A fair-skinned lady with luxuriant ebony hair, the only woman present, said with a brittle laugh, “Sir Nicholas, you talk like a priest!
 Nature knows nothing of good or evil.
 I’m here because my lovers cannot seem to understand this truth.”
 Her haunting, dark eyes brimmed with tears, as she went on in her faintly Germanic accent, “Always they reject me when they discover my—condition.
 Love is so painful—my self-esteem suffers so dreadfully—”